 Amber Heard had a lot of buzz about her movie career, reaching its height when she beat actresses like Scarlett Johansson and Keira Knightley for the role of Johnny Depp's Love Interest in The Rum Diary, which flopped at the box office.
 Then she starred in the dreadful flop TV show The Playboy Club, and her buzz was all but killed overnight.
-Heard's next few films like Paranoia and 3 Days to Kill were critical and box office letdown, and it seems most likely that her career won't reach new heights after that.
+Heard's next few films like Paranoia and 3 Days to Kill were critical and box office letdowns, and it seems most likely that her career won't reach new heights after that.

 Joan Rivers's career took a major hit in The Eighties when she agreed to do a talk show for the then-new Fox network after it became clear she wasn't going to be tapped to replace Johnny Carson on The Tonight Show despite being its regular guest host by then.
 Carson refused to speak to her after she did this, and after she was fired from The Late Show she was blacklisted from Hollywood for years.